If you wish to use the "full"

 month, then today's date, which will take you to today's

 Mass Propers and collect.
+If a feria day, click on the prior Sunday's date for the collect.
 Return via "back" button.

 A Collect for Peace.